 Is the ownership or control of broadcasters restricted?
 May foreign investors participate in broadcasting activities in your jurisdiction?

 In general, there are no restrictions on the ownership and control of broadcasters.
-Foreign investors may participate in broadcasting advertising transmitted through OTBS or CATV must comply with the 'proper performance' requirements contained in the NTCL;
+Foreign investors may participate in broadcasting activities in Chile and even be the exclusive controllers of Chilean broadcasting companies.